 - 15.1 Only one premises licence can be issued for any particular premises at any time unless the premises is a 'track'.
-A track is a site where races or other sporting events take place. - 15.2 Track operators are not required to hold an 'operators licence' granted by the Gambling Commission.
+A track is a site where races or other sporting events take place. - 15.2 Track operators are not required to hold an 'operators' licence' granted by the Gambling Commission.
 Therefore, premises licences for tracks, issued by the Council are likely to contain requirements for premises licence holders about their responsibilities in relation to the proper conduct of betting.
 Indeed, track operators will have an important role to play, for example in ensuring that betting areas are properly administered and supervised. - 15.3 Although there will, primarily be a betting premises licence for the track there may be a number of subsidiary licences authorising other gambling activities to take place.
-Unlike betting offices, a betting premises licence in respect of a track does not give an automatic entitlement to use gaming machines.
+Unlike betting offices, a betting premises licence in respect of a track does not give an automatic entitlement to use gaming machines. - 15.4 This licensing authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
+As per the Gambling Commission's Guidance, this licensing authority will especially consider the impact upon the third licensing objective (ie the protection of children and vulnerable persons from being harmed or exploited by gambling) and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter.

-- 15.4 This licensing authority is aware that tracks may be subject to one or more than one premises licence, provided each licence relates to a specified area of the track.
-As per the Gambling Commission's Guidance, this licensing authority will especially consider the impact upon the third licensing objective (ie the protection of children and vulnerable persons from being harmed or exploited by gambling) and the need to ensure that entrances to each type of premises are distinct and that children are excluded from gambling areas where they are not permitted to enter. - 15.5 This authority will therefore expect the premises licence applicant to demonstrate suitable measures to ensure that children do not have access to adult only gaming facilities.
-It is noted that children and young persons will be permitted to enter track areas where facilities for betting are provided on days when dog-racing and/or horse racing takes place, but that they are still prevented from entering areas where gaming machines (other than category D machines) are provided. - 15.6 This licensing authority will expect applicants to offer their own measures to meet the licensing objectives, however appropriate measures/licence conditions may cover issues such as: - Proof of age schemes - CCTV- this should be of sufficient quality that it will be of use in evidence and camera locations chosen to give maximum coverage - Supervision of entrances/machine areas - Physical separation of areas - Location of entry - Notices/signage - Specific opening hours - Self-exclusion schemes- these are schemes whereby individuals who acknowledge they have a gambling problem ask to be barred from certain premises. - Provision of information leaflets/helpline numbers for organisations such as GamCare - 15.7 This list is not mandatory, nor exhaustive, and is merely indicative of example measures which applicants can consider implementing.
+15.5 This authority will therefore expect the premises licence applicant to demonstrate suitable measures to ensure that children do not have access to adult only gaming facilities.
+It is noted that children and young persons will be permitted to enter track areas where facilities for betting are provided on days when dog-racing and/or horse racing takes place, but that they are still prevented from entering areas where gaming machines (other than category D machines) are provided.

+It is expressly prohibited in the Gambling Act 2005 to employ children and young people to work on tracks.

+- 15.6 This licensing authority will expect applicants to offer their own measures to meet the licensing objectives, however appropriate measures/licence conditions may cover issues such as:

+- Proof of age schemes

+- CCTV

+this should be of sufficient quality that it will be of use in evidence and camera

+locations chosen to give maximum coverage

+- Supervision of entrances/machine areas

+- Physical separation of areas

+- Location of entry

+- Notices/signage

+- Specific opening hours

+- Self-exclusion schemes- these are schemes whereby individuals who acknowledge they have a gambling problem ask to be barred from certain premises.

+- Provision of information leaflets/helpline numbers for organisations such as GamCare

+- 15.7 This list is not mandatory, nor exhaustive, and is merely indicative of example measures which applicants can consider implementing.

-- 15.8 Gaming machines Where the applicant holds a pool betting operating licence and is going to use the entitlement to four gaming machines, machines (other than category D machines) should be located in areas from which children are excluded. - 15.9 Betting machines Licensing authorities have a power under the Gambling Act 2005 to restrict the number of betting machines, their nature and the circumstances in which they are made available, by attaching a licence condition to a betting premises licence.
+- 15.8 Gaming machines Where the applicant holds a pool betting operating licence and is going to use the entitlement to four gaming machines, machines (other than category D machines) should be located in areas from which children are excluded.

+15.9 Betting machines - Licensing authorities have a power under the Gambling Act 2005 to restrict the number of betting machines, their nature and the circumstances in which they are made available, by attaching a licence condition to a betting premises licence.